devender-yadav/counter-dapp/README.md

 # Counter DApp

 It's a simple counter decentralized application.
 Anyone can read it's counter value and only contract publisher can increase/decrease it.
+Check [wiki](https://github.com/devender-yadav/counter-dapp/wiki) to know about various tools used.

 ## How to use